Frequently Asked Questions

 • Current Supports and Coping

-How do I pay for sessions?
-Will counselling be covered under my extended health plan?
+Is counselling covered under an extended health plan?

 Many extended health plans provide coverage for a Registered Clinical Counsellor (RCC).
-My registration number will be provided on your receipts.
+Your clinicians registration number will be provided on your receipts.
 Check with your extended health provider for more information on reimbursement.
 Contact your plan provider to ensure coverage for a Registered Clinical Counsellor.

 How do I choose a counsellor?
 What is the difference between an RCC, life coaches, or other counsellors?